Caseville, MI

 About Caseville, MI

-Caseville is a small community in Michigan with a population of 675 residents.
-The median household income is $54,306 per year, which is near the national average.
-The median age in Caseville is 60.1 years.
+Caseville is a small community located in Michigan with a population of 675 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,306 per year, which is 28% below the national median of $75,149.
+The median age of 60.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Caseville Ranks in Michigan